 Group Parameters & description Presets U, I, P, R Presetting of all set values via on-screen numeric pad.
 Protection OVP, OCP, OPP Adjust the thresholds of the protections Limits U-max, U-min etc. Define the adjustment limits (find more information in "3.4.4.
 Adjustment limits") General Allow remote control If remote control is allowed, the device cannot be controlled remotely over either the digital or analog interfaces.
 This situation will be shown as " Local " in the status area on the main display.
 Also see section 1.9.6.1.
 R mode Activates or deactivates the internal resistance control.
 If activated, the resistance set value and actual will be shown the main screen.
 For details refer to "3.2.4.
 Internal resistance regulation" and "3.4.6.
-Manual adjustment of set values" Voltage controller speed (Switching the speed only works if the device has already been delivered with firmware KE 3.02 or higher) This switch can be used to select the internal voltage controller speed which, as a result, impacts the voltage settling time.
+Manual adjustment of set values" Voltage controller speed This switch can be used to select the internal voltage controller speed which, as a result, impacts the voltage settling time.
 Also see "3.2.1.1.
-Voltage regulation peaks".
-Slow = the voltage controller will be a little slower, the peaks will be lower, but wider Normal = the voltage controller is on standard speed (Default) Fast = the voltage controller will be a little faster, the peaks will be higher but narrower SEMI F47 Activates or deactivates a feature called SEMI F47 which is related to the equally named standard.
+Voltage regulation peaks". • Slow = the voltage controller will be a little slower, the peaks will be lower, but wider Normal = the voltage controller is on standard speed (Default) • Fast = the voltage controller will be a little faster, the peaks will be higher but narrower SEMI F47 Activates or deactivates a feature called SEMI F47 which is related to the equally named standard.
 See "3.10.3.
 SEMI F47" for more information.
-Analog interface Range Selects the voltage range for the analog set values, actual values and reference voltage output.
-05 V = Range is 0100% for set /actual values, reference voltage will be 5 V 010 V = Range is 0100% for set /actual values, reference voltage will be 10 V Also see "3.5.4.
+Analog interface Range Selects the voltage range for the analog set values, actual values and reference voltage output. • 05 V = Range is 0100% for set /actual values, reference voltage will be 5 V • 010 V = Range is 0100% for set /actual values, reference voltage will be 10 V Also see "3.5.4.
 Remote control via the analog interface" REM-SB Level Selects how the input pin REM-SB of the analog interface shall be working regarding levels (see "3.5.4.3.
 Analog interface specification") and logic: Normal = Levels and function as described in the table in 3.5.4.3 Inverted = Levels and function will be inverted Also see "3.5.4.7.
 Application examples".